SumoLogic/sumologic-otel-collector/docs/Migration.md

     source_host: "%{net.peer.name}
 ```

+### Docker Logs Source

+Docker Logs Source is not supported by Opentelemetry Collector.

+### Docker Stats Source

+Docker Stats Source is not supported by Opentelemetry Collector.

+### Script Source

+Script Source is not supported by Opentelemetry Collector.

+### Streaming Metrics Source

+Streaming Metrics Source is not supported by Opentelemetry Collector.

+### Host Metrics Source

+Host Metrics Source is not supported by Opentelemetry Collector.

+### Script Action

+Script Action is not supported by Opentelemetry Collector.

 ## Local Configuration File

 This section describes migration steps for Sources managed locally.

+### Local File Source

+Local File Source is not supported by Opentelemetry Collector.

+### Remote File Source

+Remote File Source is not supported by Opentelemetry Collector.

+### Syslog Source

+Remote File Source is not supported by Opentelemetry Collector.

+### Docker Logs Source

+Docker Logs Source is not supported by Opentelemetry Collector.

+### Docker Stats Source

+Docker Stats Source is not supported by Opentelemetry Collector.

+### Script Source

+Script Source is not supported by Opentelemetry Collector.

+### Streaming Metrics Source

+Streaming Metrics Source is not supported by Opentelemetry Collector.

+### Host Metrics Source

+Host Metrics Source is not supported by Opentelemetry Collector.

+### Script Action

+Script Action is not supported by Opentelemetry Collector.

 [resourceprocessor]: https://github.com/open-telemetry/opentelemetry-collector/tree/v0.31.0/processor/resourceprocessor
 [multiline]: https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/v0.31.0/receiver/filelogreceiver#multiline-configuration